Haxtastic/FatbotIRC/README.md

 JOIN
   This event is sent out when you tell the bot to join a channel.
   It is sent out with the data: channel

+PART
+  This event is sent out when you tell the bot to leave a channel.
+  It is sent out with the data: channel